-More problematically, these nanonodes in such cases do not reset their iteration times and event bits.
-Once the data is eventually reported to the anchor, the reported iteration times are the compounds of multiple iterations, while the event bit might be erroneous (i.e., the event was detected in one of the iterations, yet propagated through multiple iterations, some of them not featuring the event).
-In addition, the energy-harvesting nature of a nanodevice, and consequently its intermittent operation, might result in the nanodevice missing to detect the event as it was turned off, although it went through the region of the bloodstream that contained such an event.
+More problematically, these nanonodes do not reset their iteration times and event bits in such cases.
+Once the data is eventually reported to the anchor, the reported iteration times are the compounds of multiple iterations, while the event bit might be erroneous (i.e., the event was detected in one of the iterations, yet propagated through multiple iterations, some of which did not feature the event).
+In addition, the nanodevice's energy-harvesting nature and, consequently, its intermittent operation might result in the nanodevice failing to detect the event as it was turned off, despite passing through the bloodstream region containing such an event.
 More details on the features of the raw data can be found in~\cite{lopez2023toward}.
-The outlined behavior results in the fact that, although more data inputted into the models should increase the accuracy of estimation, its highly erroneous nature balances out these improvements, resulting in the ``flat'' performance in terms of region and point detection accuracy for both of the considered solutions.
+The outlined behavior results in the fact that, although more data inputted into the models should increase the accuracy of estimation, its highly erroneous nature balances out these improvements, resulting in the ``flat'' performance regarding region and point detection accuracy for both solutions.